radiantlogic-v8/documentation-new/documentation/architect-guide/getting-started-with-radiantone.md

 ### Server Control Panel

-To open the Server Control Panel, click the "Server Control Panel" icon located at the top of the Main Control Panel.
+To open the Server Control Panel, click the "Server Control Panel" icon located at the top of the Main Control Panel's Health section.
 The Server Control Panel opens in a new browser tab and the user currently logged into the Main Control Panel is automatically signed into the Server Control Panel.

 The following tabs are accessible from the Server Control Panel.